Rational Choice Theory Definition

 Rational choice theory is a concept that assumes people make rational choices which align to their own self-interest.
-Each individual is said to weigh up the cost and benefits and come to a rational choice.
-For instance, a customer pays too much for their gas and electric bill so their provider sends them a cheque in the post.
-Rational choice theory would suggest that the customer would do the rational thing and go and cash their cheque in.
+Each individual is said to weigh up the cost and benefits of an economic decision and come to a rational choice.
+For instance, a customer pays too much for their gas and electric bill.
+There are many other companies that offer utilities cheaper.
+Rational choice theory suggests that the customer would do the rational thing and swap to a cheaper supplier.

 Rational choice theory stipulates that each individual will look at the cost of making one decision over another, whilst also analyzing the benefit.
 In the end, humans are rational and so choose the option which provides them the most benefit.

 This leads on to utility maximization.
 As humans are assumed to be rational, they will use their resources in a way by which their utility is maximized.
 For example, when faced with a decision of what brand of cereal to buy at the supermarket – the consumer will always choose the option which will give them the greatest level of utility.
 In plain English, the customer will always buy the product which they value – depending on their individual preferences.